mitchdz/meta-smes/docs/README.md

 Now the resulting image will have our special devicetree source include file in it.

+The final image will be located at tmp/deploy/images/imx8mmevk/core-image-base-imx8mmevk.wic.bz2

 ## Note
 For consecutive builds, source the setup-environment like so: